Rachel shares her adoption story:

 Sarah, Ryan and Holly commented:

-Adoption Matters are always looking for adopters who can adopt siblings.
-With over 50% of the 2,800+ children currently waiting for a family in the UK being part of a sibling group, the demand for adopters who can consider two or more children is very high.
-If you feel you could offer a child or siblings a home, download a no obligation information pack now.
+Adoption Matters are always looking for adopters who can adopt siblings, with over 50% of the 2,800+ children currently waiting for a forever family in the UK being part of a sibling group.
+The demand for adopters who can consider two or more children is very high.
+If you feel that you could offer a child or siblings a loving home, download one of our free, no obligation, adoption information packs today.